Maksim95/Phd_Egelja/Literature Notes/DMS SoA summary.md

 	- try to track actual eye gaze of the driver

-# Face Spoof Detection by Motion Analysis on the Whole Video Frames
+# Face Spoof Detection by Motion Analysis on the Whole Video Frames++s
 [[Face Spoof Detection by Motion Analysis on the Whole Video Frames.pdf]] Heni Endah Utami, Hertog Nugroho
 -Advantages: different approach, good accuracy, background analysis, nice comparison with other researches